DarrenOfficial/dpaste/docs/management_commands.rst

 Purge expired snippets
 ======================

-dpaste ships with a management command ``cleanup_snippets`` that removes expired snippets.
+Snippets are removed as soon as they exceed their expiration date and get fetched by a client, however if they never get fetched this isn't triggered. dpaste ships with a management command ``cleanup_snippets`` that removes these expired snippets.

+It's sufficient to run it daily.

 To run it locally do:

 .. code-block:: bash